matsumotory/tcpriv/README.md

 # tcpriv
-tcp separate privilege on TCP using task_struct.
+tcpriv separates privilege on TCP using linux owner and permission information of task_struct. tcpriv is an kernel module for Linux.
+We develop tcpriv on Ubuntu 18.04.
+Please see `Vagrantfile` and `misc/provision.sh`.

 ## Quick setup